-- 41. (1) In proceeding under this Act, no person shall publish or cause to be published- - (a) in any newspaper or broadcast proceedings containing the locality or any particulars calculated to lead to identification of the particular venue of the court or the name, address or any particulars calculated to lead to the identification on the victim or any other person in the proceedings either as a party to the proceedings or as a witness in the proceedings; or - (b) in a newspaper or by television or by any other means, any picture of the victim or other person concerned in the proceedings. - (2) A person who contravenes any of the provisions of subsection (1) commits an offence and is liable-

-- (a) in the case of an individual, to a fine not exceeding fifty thousand shillings or liable to 3 years imprisonment, or to both; and - (b) in the case of a body corporate, to a fine not exceeding five hundred thousand shillings. - (3) The provisions of this section shall not apply to the publication of any report in any publication that- - (a) is of a bona fide professional or technical nature; and - (b) is intended for the circulation among members of the legal or medical professions.
+- 40. (1) In proceeding under this Act, no person shall publish or cause to be published- - (a) in any newspaper or broadcast proceedings containing the locality or any particulars calculated to lead to identification of the particular venue of the court or the name, address or any particulars calculated to lead to the identification on the victim or any other person in the proceedings either as a party to the proceedings or as a witness in the proceedings; or - (b) in a newspaper or by television or by any other means, any picture of the victim or other person concerned in the proceedings. - (2) A person who contravenes any of the provisions of subsection (1) commits an offence and is on conviction liable- - (a) in the case of an individual, to a fine not exceeding fifty thousand shillings or to imprisonment for a term of three years, or to both; and - (b) in the case of a body corporate, to a fine not exceeding five hundred thousand shillings. - (3) The provisions of this section shall not apply to the publication of any report in any publication that- - (a) is of a bona fide professional or technical nature; and - (b) is intended for the circulation among members of the legal or medical professions.

-PART IV -MISCELLANEOUS PROVISIONS
+PART IV-MISCELLANEOUS PROVISIONS